 - Height: At least 24-inches

-These windows are often found in basements and offer an escape in an emergency.
+These windows offer an escape in an emergency.
 Hence the name, egress, which means escape or leave.
 Egress windows must be a specific size -at least 20 inches wide by 24 inches tall to meet the International Residential Code for fire safety.

 Glass Block Window Dimensions